alebenassi/mean-skel-dev/README.md

-Solved ejercice of techinal inverview.
+Exercise solved of technical interview.